 The intersection design includes a similar vehicle configuration as today and includes additional medians and separated facilities for walking and cycling.
 The most significant change is with the lane configuration, with one dedicated lane from each direction feeding into the Town Centre.
 Modifications were also considered for the intersection of Old Canmore Road with Bow Valley Trail.
 A southbound left turn bay is proposed to be introduced on Bow Valley Trail at Old Canmore Road, and accessing Bow Valley Trail from Old Canmore Road is to be limited to right turn only.

 The intent of the configuration is as follows:

 - Allows turning movements for all other directions to continue unimpeded when a train is blocking Railway Avenue.

 - By reducing traffic into the Gateway and Town Centre areas, traffic volumes entering the most congested portions of the network are limited to the roadway capacity.
-While two lanes of traffic on Railway Avenue will remain in the short-term, the final design will eventually only have one lane heading towards downtown.
+While two lanes of traffic on Railway Avenue will remain in the short-term, the final design recommends only having one lane heading towards downtown.

 Railway Ave/BVT intersection

 Timelines & Engagement: Detailed design and construction of Phase 1 - Railway Avenue South will proceed immediately for 2020 construction start.
 The first phase of engagement on Railway Ave has taken place (see below), further engagement for this phase with directly impacted stakeholders will assist in refining the design and inform stakeholders of expected impacts.